Wired for Sound

 The Bionic Ear Institute performance results include:

-Combining music with vibration, light, colour and movement, the resulting performance - Interior Design: Music for the Bionic Ear features six new works and will be performed to a mixed audience of people with cochlear implants and their hearing family and friends at the Arts Centre in Melbourne.
+Combining music with vibration, light, colour and movement, the resulting performance - Interior Design: Music for the Bionic Ear features six new works and will be performed to a mixed audience of people with cochlear implants and their hearing family and friends at the Arts Centre Melbourne.

 There are approximately 1,500 people with cochlear implants in Victoria and the BEI plans to invite every one.